 These courses will be held around Eyam, a little village in the Derbyshire Dales.
 Being just off the A263 this is easy to get to from Buxton, Sheffield, Chesterfield, Macclesfield, Derby, Stockport or even Manchester.

-We will meet at the Miners Arms, the course starts there with a short introduction on what to look for and a brief of the general countryside codes, where they relate to foragers.
+We will meet at the Miners Arms, the course starts there with a short introduction on what to look for, our foraging code and a brief of the Countryside Act, where it relates to foraging.
 Drinks are available from the pub.

 Then we’ll set off on a roughly 2.5 hour walk around the village, teaching you how to identify the different edible and poisonous plants, flowers, fruits and mushrooms that we find.

 We will stop along the way for some seasonal homemade refreshments such as our lovely hogweed and wild garlic soup, elderflower champagne or fruit leathers.

 Then it’s back to the pub for a wild food lunch based on what we have found.
 All of our food is seasonal so what we make depends on recent weather and what is around at that time of year.
 In spring we will be making use of the fresh wild greens and in autumn the array of tasty wild mushrooms that the area has to offer.

 After the course we will email you a list of everything we talk about on the day; to help you remember what you have learnt.

 Eyam itself is a beautiful Anglo-Saxon village full of history, known as ‘the Plague Village’ for its noble decision to isolate itself and prevent the plague from spreading in 1665.
 The Miners Arms is a lovely 17th Century pub which serves food and offers B&B accommodation.

 Please bear in mind this is a walk in the Peak District and our usual route does include a reasonably steep hill.

 Please park considerately and meet your course leader in the pub car park.